microsoft/dstoolkit-text2sql-and-imageprocessing/adi_function_app/README.md

 **Page wise analysis in ADI is recommended to avoid splitting tables / figures across multiple chunks, when the chunking is performed.**

+## Other Provided Custom Skills

+Due to a AI Search product limitation that AI Search cannot connect to AI Services behind Private Endpoints, we provide a Custom Key Phrase Extraction Skill that will work within a Private Endpoint environment.

+Additionally, a custom cleaning skill is provided to clean the chunks before vectorisation takes place.

 ## Production Considerations

 Below are some of the considerations that should be made before using this custom skill in production: